 Benefits, Stipend, Tuition & Fees

-Each resident receives an annual stipend of $25,000 (2019).
-All residents are responsible to pay program costs, which include tuition, instruments, University fees, departmental professional fees, books, and supplies.
+All residents receive a yearly stipend and are responsible to pay program costs, which include tuition, instruments, University fees, departmental professional fees, books, and supplies.

 Research in our Periodontics department focuses on cutting-edge clinical procedures that will ultimately improve patient quality of life.
 Our researchers represent some of the best dentist-scientists working in the field, and they collaborate with fellow investigators nationally and internationally and across diverse disciplines.
 Our department exists as a center of excellence providing state-of-the-art periodontal and implant clinical therapies while exploring the possibilities for enhanced treatment technologies, procedures and strategies.